Bryl33t/ftp_client/README.md

-   subdirectory of the current working directory, unless the "pathname" string contains sufficient information to specify otherwise to the server, e.g., "pathname" is an absolute pathname (in UNIX and Multics), or pathname is something like "<abso.lute.path>" to TOPS-20.
+   subdirectory of the current working directory, unless the "pathname" string contains sufficient information to specify otherwise to the server, e.g., "pathname" is an absolute pathname (in UNIX and Multics), or pathname is something like "&lt;abso.lute.path&gt;" to TOPS-20.

    REPLY CODES